Angular-Bootcamp/CodeChallenge-Skeleton/README.md

 - [x] Requirement 1
 - [ ] Requirement 2

-Mark as complete every requirement that you fulfil
+Mark as complete every requirement that you fulfill

 ## Hightlights